-A hermit thrush is attracted to the loudly dripping water in the aspen woodlands.
-The Canon 100-500mm lens works perfectly for photographing wildlife at water setups when subjects are 6-10 feet away.
+We added the red leaves to show autumn is coming and this male evening grosbeak decided to rearrange them.
+The Canon 100-500mm lens works perfectly for photographing wildlife at reflection pools as the subjects are only 8-12 feet away.